richardthorp/rodeo/testing.md

 **************************
 #### **/request_entity_too_big (413 error)**
-It has not been possible to test this route function due to issues with running the app on the Flask Development server.
+It has not been possible to test this route function due to issues with running the app on a development server.
 When testing this function, the connection to the server cuts out and the 413 error is not returned.
 This issue has been noted on [Stack Overflow with users saying]("https://stackoverflow.com/questions/19911106/flask-file-upload-limit") that when the app is moved to a production server, the issue is resolved.